manifold-systems/manifold/docs/articles/manifold_series_1.md

 ## Synergy

-Perhaps the most refreshing benefit from using Manifold is the synergy resulting from its presence.
-With Manifold a developer can define and use metadata that best suits the needs of a project without having to worry about build implications or IDE integration; he can create a metadata file, use it directly as a type, modify it, and access the changes immediately in his code.
-No compilation necessary, no build steps to invoke.
-With comprehensive IDE support, he can readily navigate to and from metadata elements, find usages from metadata, refactor, etc.  Finally metadata has first-class representation in the Java development lifecycle!
+Perhaps the most refreshing benefit from using Manifold is the synergy resulting from its presence in all stages of development.
+With Manifold you can define and use metadata that best suits your needs without having to concern yourself with build implications or IDE integration; you can create a metadata file, use it directly as a type, modify it, and access the changes immediately in your code; no awkward build/compilation steps involved, no caches to update.
+With comprehensive IDE support, you can readily navigate to and from metadata elements, find usages from metadata, refactor, etc.
+Finally metadata has first-class representation in the Java development lifecycle!
 [View it in action](http://manifold.systems/images/JsonDemo.mp4).

 ## Using Manifold